-Prerequisite: ENGL 1101 with a minimum grade of C and ENGL 1102 with a minimum grade of C and ENGL 2300 with a minimum grade of C
+Prerequisite: ENGL 1101 with a minimum grade of C and ENGL 1102 with a minimum grade of C and ENGL 2300 with a minimum grade of C and College of Education field experience documentation required and Admission to Teacher Education program through recursive discussion, concentrated research, analytical writing, repeated field observation, and practical implementation.

 This compulsory course, taught by English Department faculty ,unites theory and practice to produce sound pedagogical strategies for the teaching of English.
 In it, teachers-in-training will learn refined instructional strategies and deepen their understanding of the foundation from which such approaches develop.
-As a result, they will begin to fashion teaching selves through recursive discussion, concentrated research, analytical writing, repeated field observation, and practical implementation.
+As a result, they will begin to fashion teaching selves